fairyeszhuo/GEO4962-2021/_episodes/12-Analysing-NAO.md

 # Research Questions
-- What is the NAO; how is defined?
-- How is the NAO resolved in CMIP6 models; compared with observations;
+- How is the NAO resolved in CMIP6 models; compared with observations; any trends?
-   any trends?
 - NAO and stratospheric wind correlations?
 - Is the NAO changing in a future climate?
 - Any impacts of ENSO and volcanic eruptions on the NAO?